holmisen/agg/README.md

 ## Example use

-Suppose we have a data file with information about commits from a CVS:
+Suppose we have a data file with information about commits from a VCS:

     2010-02-04   John   4   3   src/foo.sh
     2010-02-04   John   1   6   src/bar.sh